amirsanni/Video-Call-App/README.md

 #Note
 To host this online, you'll need to set a few things up:
-- Create Ratchet as a service so it can run persistently on your server
+- Create Ratchet as a service so it can run persistently on your server.
+Check the file *ratchet_as_a_service.txt* for the guide on how to do this on CentOS7
 - If on SSL, Ratchet won't work unless you make some changes on your server.
-This [answer on Stack Overflow](https://stackoverflow.com/questions/16979793/php-ratchet-websocket-ssl-connect) should be helpful
+This [answer on Stack Overflow](https://stackoverflow.com/questions/16979793/php-ratchet-websocket-ssl-connect) should be helpful.